Davide-bll/Shinymod/README.md

 ![](img_readme/grp_plot.jpg?raw=true)

-To see a more concrete of a data exploration app, see this [data exploarion app](https://github.com/Davide-bll/Shinymod/blob/master/examples/data_exploration_app.R), which load a local file, (csv, txt, or feather), and do some basic filtering and automatic Data visualization
+To see a more concrete of a data exploration app, see this [data exploarion app](https://teleworkingproject.shinyapps.io/data_exploration_app/), which load a local file, (csv, txt, or feather), and do some basic filtering and automatic Data visualization.

+The code for the App is at this [file](https://github.com/Davide-bll/Shinymod/blob/master/examples/data_exploration_app.R)